raghavagps/pprint2/README.md

 example_seq.fa			: Example file contain peptide sequenaces in FASTA format

 envfile                 	: It is a file which contains the path various tools required to generate PSSM profile

+# Reference:

+Patiyal S, Dhall A, Bajaj K, Sahu H, Raghava GPS.
+Prediction of RNA-interacting residues in a protein using CNN and evolutionary profile.
+Brief Bioinform.
+2022 Dec 14:bbac538. doi: 10.1093/bib/bbac538.
+Epub ahead of print.
+PMID: 36516298.